thetanvibhardwaj/Local-Document-Chat/README.md

-# 📄 DocuChat AI
+# 📄 Cognify Docs

 An enterprise-grade **AI-Powered Document Chat System** built with **Retrieval-Augmented Generation (RAG)**.
 Upload HR policies, manuals, technical docs, contracts, or reports — then ask questions in plain English and get answers grounded **strictly** in your own documents.
 No hallucination.
 No fabricated answers.

-If the answer isn't in your documents, DocuChat AI says so:
+If the answer isn't in your documents, Cognify Docs AI says so:

 > "I couldn't find relevant information in the uploaded documents."